NerdNu/CritterGuard/README.md

-# MountGuard
+# CritterGuard
-Protect your Minecraft mounts!
+Protect your Minecraft animals!